 In light of the covid19 pandemic and the recommendations to self isolate, why do you choose to continue to hold worship services?

-The reason that I have decided to continue to hold weekly worship services is that I see the church as essential.
+The reason that we have decided to continue to hold weekly worship services is that we see the church as essential.
 Christ died for His church.
 The Government does not see the church is essential, and for this I am not surprised, since they think that Marijuana Dispensaries are essential and until recently held that abortions were as well (and to this day they are not enforcing that abortion mills close).
-I am convinced that this is the right, essential and mandated thing to do.
+We am convinced that this is the right, essential and mandated thing to do.

 There are 2 main Biblical reasons given for not gathering together; love for neighbors and obedience to the governing powers.
 I will answer both of these, starting with the second first.

 Romans 13:1 is clear that we are to obey the leaders above us.
 In the United States of America, that is the Constitution of the United States.
 And it is this Constitution that guarantees our right to freedom of assembly, through the first amendment.